Celebrating National Bubble Tea Day with a 'tea-rrific' treat

-SINGAPORE - Looming black clouds and the threat of a downpour did nothing to dampen the enthusiasm of hundreds of people waiting patiently at Singapore's biggest bubble tea giveaway on Tuesday (April 30).
+Looming black clouds and the threat of a downpour did nothing to dampen the enthusiasm of hundreds of people waiting patiently at Singapore's biggest bubble tea giveaway on Tuesday.

 Housewife Carol Tan, 40, was near the end of the line with her five-year-old daughter but they were not fazed by the prospect of a long wait until they got their free treat.